Appboy/appboy-ios-sdk/HelloAppboy/Pods/Appboy-iOS-SDK/README.md

 ## Components

-- `AppboyKit` - Contains the variant of our SDK which assumes you have the FacebookSDK integrated into your app.
+- `AppboyKit` - Contains the variant of our SDK.
-- `AppboyKitWithoutFacebookSupport` - Contains the variant of our SDK which assumes you have the FacebookSDK integrated into your app.
 - `Example` - Contains the Stopwatch Sample App which contains integration examples for the iOS SDK.
 	- The Stopwatch Sample App uses [CocoaPods](http://guides.cocoapods.org/), so you must :
 	  1. [Install CocoaPods](http://guides.cocoapods.org/using/getting-started.html)